 Although the courts are currently limited in the type of family matters being heard, new divorces can still be filed now.
 In fact, it can be advantageous to get the process started sooner rather than waiting to file amidst the flood of cases that are likely to be filed when the courts are back to their regular schedule.
 Further, the earlier your case is filed, the sooner the court’s Automatic Orders will go into effect, which limit both parties from making any significant changes to any of their assets without the consent of the other while their divorce is pending.

 Pending Divorces and Post Judgment Issues

 As you may already know, the Connecticut courts are closed to routine family matters until further notice.
-Some courts will hear Priority 1 matters which include domestic violence cases, Restraining Order applications, Ex Parte Emergency Hearings for Custody, and the like.
+Some courts will hear Priority 1 matters.
 The courts that are hearing Priority 1 matters have been reduced to only a few locations statewide.
 Most other normal court matters remain suspended for the duration of this declared health emergency.
 However, as explained further below, there is progress being made with respect to issues the court can now decide remotely, without parties or counsel being present.

 Alimony, Child Support, and Other Financial Orders